 Cloudera Hadoop uses parallel processing, which analyzes data at the source and across numerous servers.
 It provides strong security, it splits of files into blocks and performs fast parallel processing.
 Select (1)"More…" on the bottom of the server section, then connect to (2)Cloudera Hadoop.
 To connect, the user will need the (3)Server, Port, (4)Type, (5)Authentication, and (6)Transport.

 Amazon Web Services-Redshift is a cloud-based data warehouse with petabyte-scale services and replication backups.
-This data warehouse is scalable horizontally, so the user can just add more nodes as the business grows.
+Redshift architecture is scalable horizontally, so the user can just add more nodes as the business grows.
 It also offers storage mixing and matching, so the user can distribute storage by lowering the cost of adding more nodes.
 Select (1)"More…" on the bottom of the server section, then connect to (2)Amazon Redshift.
 To log in and connect, a user needs the (3)Server, (4)Database, Port, (5)Username, and (6)Password.

 Tableau Desktop is one of the leading BI tools when it comes to connecting to data warehouses.
 The tool has the functionality to connect to multiple data warehouses so that the developer can stack data throughout their visualization.
 Data warehouses are meant to store various data summaries from multiple sources, an analyst might be concerned on how to connect to and combine this data into Tableau, but shouldn’t.
 Tableau’s combination of a simple interface connector and calculation speed sets it apart from most business intelligence tools on the market.